tributech-solutions/tributech-docs/docs/guides/guide-data-via-dashboards.md

 # Consume data via dashbaords guide

-In this guide you will learn how you can consume your own datasets and subscriptions via the built in dashboarding system of your DataSpace Node.
+In this guide you will learn how you can consume your own Datasets and subscriptions via the built in dashboarding system of your DataSpace Node.
 This guide covers the following topics:

 - [Prerequisites](/guides/guide-data-via-dashboards/#prerequisites)
 - [Dashboard structure & topology](/guides/guide-data-via-dashboards/#dashboard-structure-topology)